 Gamers have been swapping rumors about Call of Duty’s next move like giggly high school girls do potential prom dates.
 Now they have something solid to grasp on to — not only a title but a release date.
 As expected,

 Zynga, the company responsible for cluttering your Facebook updates with nonsense having to do with FarmVille, CityVille, CastleVille and pretty much every other time-wasting thing that ends with “Ville,” is no longer bragging about raking in tons of money.
 Now it’s cringing as reports trickle in that the developer got shanked for an $85 million loss last quarter.

 Even though Call of Duty games aren’t selling as well as they did before, there’s still no bigger name in the show.
 Any trickle of news about the next game — even an announcement that there will be an announcement — stirs the internet up into a frenzy.

 The whole “Let’s turn a James Bond movie into a game thing” rarely works out well.
 We can’t even remember a decent one since GoldenEye 007 for the Nintendo 64 was the dorm game du jour back in 1997.
 Activision, though, isn’t

 It appears that you already have an account on this site associated with .
-To connect your existing account with your Facebook account, just click on the account activation button below.
-You will maintain your existing profile and VIP program points.
-After you do this, you will be able to always log in to http://rock967online.com using your Facebook account.
+To connect your existing account just click on the account activation button below.
+You will maintain your existing VIP profile.
+After you do this, you will be able to always log in to http://rock967online.com using your original account information.